Why Invest Here?

 Labour Force Region had one of the lowest unemployment rates in the entire country at 3.4 per cent, up from 3 per cent a year earlier.

 In terms of new business start-ups, 2017 is showing record performance with the average number of new business starts 25.3 per month.
 This is the strongest pace for some time indicating renewed confidence in the local economy.
 Last year there were 272 new business starts compared to only 174 in 2015.
-2016’s impressive performance with an average of 22.7 business starts per month the fastest pace since the record-breaking pace set in 2013, averaging 23 per month.
+2017’s impressive performance has already outpaced the record set in 2016 with an average of 22.7 business starts per month.

 City of Moose Jaw Business Licenses